 You’ll also need to schedule the time you need to develop the content.
 You need to set aside the time you need to gather your resources and produce something worthy of reading, listening, or viewing.
 If you can’t do this, then none of the steps above will help, and you have only one thing left to do.

 You can hire companies that will handle your complete online marketing for you.
-You can hire individuals who can write or record content while you do all the rest.
+Hire individuals who can write or record content while you do all the rest.
 You can get any type of help you need that fits any need you have.
 Yes, you’ll have to pay for it, but if you can afford it, and it ensures that you’ll be able to deliver great content consistently, it’ll be worth the money.